 Your Legacy at Connelly School of the Holy Child

-When you include Connelly School of the Holy Child in your will, trust or other long term charitable plans, you are making sure CSHC will always be that special school where girls become their best selves.
+When you include Connelly School of the Holy Child in your will, trust, or other long term charitable plans, you are making sure Holy Child will always be that special school where girls become their best selves.

-If your Will, Trust or other estate plans include CSHC, please let us know!
+If your will, trust, or other estate plans include Holy Child, please let us know!
 We will ensure your gift will be used exactly as you intend and sharing your intention helps us plan for the future.

 Also, once you inform us of your plans, you will be invited to join The Holy Child Legacy Circle.
 Members of the Circle receive exclusive benefits such a thank you gift for including Holy Child in your will, preferred seating at school performances and invitations to attend events on campus.